 Thomas piston pumps utilize proprietary WOB-L® pump technology from Gardner Denver.
 WOB-L® piston pumps can provide higher pressure and flow capabilities than many other pump technologies, in a much smaller package.
 They cover a wide range of applications due to the breadth of product platforms and performance capability.

-Thomas WOB-L® piston compressors and vacuum pumps are the best choice for medical, food, or environmental applications that require long life and high performance.
-High-pressure piston pumps and compressors are often selected by the medical market for their high quality and reliability.
+Thomas WOB-L® piston compressors and vacuum pumps are the best choice for medical, food&beverage, automotive or environmental applications that require long life and high performance.
+High-pressure wobble piston pumps and compressors are often selected by the medical market for their high quality and reliability.
 Life-saving equipment such as oxygen concentrators, ventilators, and other breathing support devices rely on our piston pumps for their critical functions.

-The WOB-L® piston pumps are a type of reciprocating pump that converts the rotary motor’s energy into the piston's linear motion within the pump cylinder.
-The piston rod, usually single-casted, is mounted to an eccentric bearing assembly attached to the motor shaft.
+The WOB-L® piston pumps are dry running reciprocating pumps.
+They convert the rotary motor’s energy into the piston's linear motion within the pump cylinder.
+The piston rod is mounted to an eccentric bearing assembly attached to the motor shaft.

 A rod/eccentric assembly that rotates about the shaft causes the piston end to tip or wobble, providing the origins for the trademark name.
-To compensate for the 'wobbling' and increase the pump's efficiency, the piston is sealed to the cylinder by a flanged disk cup, which forms both axial and radial seal and a mechanical guide for the piston.
-This positive displacement pump runs dry.
-The cylinder is coated with low friction and high heat conductivity materials and requires no lubrication.
+To compensate for the ‘wobbling’ and increase the pump's efficiency, the piston is sealed to the pump cylinder.
+It’s sealed by a flanged disk cup that forms both axial and radial seal along with a mechanical guide for the piston.